Internships

 About Our Internship Programs

-NCICS researchers occasionally work with interns (college students, recent graduates) on projects which fit into their scope of activities.
-The majority of NCICS internships are unpaid, though if funding is available, college students and recent graduates may be considered for a paid internship.
+NCICS researchers occasionally work with interns (college students or recent graduates) on projects which fit into their scope of activities, when funding is available.
 NCICS does not provide housing or relocation assistance for internships.

 Intern Andrew Dundas (right) interviewing NCICS post doc Andrew Ballinger (left).